 In this basic recipe, I used organic Coconut Oil and organic Olive Oil, though any natural oils can be used.
 Use this Soap Calculator to figure out how much Lye and water are needed for whatever type of oils you want to use.

-Really- the world is your oyster when it comes to picking ingredients but some popular and favorite ingredients are (get them all in bulk here):
+Really- the world is your oyster when it comes to picking ingredients but some popular and favorite ingredients are:

 Once you’ve picked your ingredients, head over to the calculator and find out how much water and Lye you need.